Skip to main content Skip to navigation

 Projects in Cowlitz County

-94 Master Gardeners turn in an average of 89 volunteer hours each year on projects, including:
+94 Master Gardeners turn in an annual average of 89 volunteer hours each on projects, including:

 • Fair Demonstration Garden offers practical ideas and alternatives to gardening, including gardening with butterfly attracting plants, raised beds, dwarf fruit trees, accessible gardening for the physically challenged, square foot gardening, perennial and cut flower gardens, edible plantings, and more.